GurmeetsK/GurmeetsK/README.md

 I am Gurmeet Kapoor!
 I am a writer :books: who's bitten the data analysis bug. :computer: :chart_with_upwards_trend:

-You're going to find tons of interesting projects to see on my portfolio and, if you are new to the wonderful world of data, You're going to learn with me too!
+You're going to find tons of interesting projects to see on my portfolio and if you are new to the wonderful world of data, you're going to learn with me too!

 ## Currently, the projects you can see on my Github are (***All Using SQL***):